 This would also be a great time to cut back your plants and drop your waterlilies to the bottom where they can’t freeze.

-Fall is a good time to repot your water plants.
-That way you’re not disturbing the new spring growth.
+Fall is a good time to repot your pond plants.
+That way you’re not disturbing the new spring growth in the water feature.
 Waterlilies, however, shouldn’t be divided after July as they need time to root into their new pots before temperatures drop.
 Dividing them too late can result in crown rot.

 How do i winterize my water feature

-Fall is when you should pull out all your winterizing products and check them over to be sure they are working.
+Fall is when i would pull out all your winterizing products and check them over to be sure they are working ready to winterize my water feature.
 Having a de-icer or winterizing pump stop working when you need it most can be disastrous.

 I’m not an advocate of water feature deicers for a few reasons.
-One is that water can’t de-gas unless it’s agitated.
+One is that ponds can’t de-gas unless it’s agitated.
 The reason you keep a hole open in your pond surface during winter isn’t so they have air.
-It’s so the gasses created by decaying debris and waste can get out of the water and don’t gas everyone.
+It’s so the gasses created by decaying debris and waste can get out of the pond and don’t gas everyone.